 Introduction:

-Groundnut is an important oil seed crop in India cultivated in an area of 6.7 million hectares with a production of 7.0 million tonnes annually (Reddy et al., 2013).
+Groundnut is an important oil seed crop in India cultivated in an area of 6.7 million hectares with a production of 7.0 million tons annually (Reddy et al., 2013).
 Andhra Pradesh state shares about 1/3rd of groundnut area of the country and occupies 3rd place in production contributing 18.81 percent of production in the country.
 Groundnut is cultivated as a major oilseed crop in Andhra Pradesh.
-In Andhra Pradesh, chittoor district ranks second in the area and production of groundnut with 1,89,000 hectares and 1,31,000 tonnes respectively.
+In Andhra Pradesh, chittoor district ranks second in the area and production of groundnut with 1,89,000 hectares and 1,31,000 tons respectively.
 The crop can be grown successfully in areas receiving the rainfall ranging from 600 to 1250 mm.
 The best soils for groundnut crop are sandy loam, loam and medium black with good drainage system.

 Acute shortage of labour is experienced now a days during field operations due to increased industrialization and other opportunities for labour like migration of labour to urban areas for better paid employment coupled with policy changes like implementation of MGNREGA (Mahatma Gandhi National Rural Employment Guarantee Act) has made a profound impact on labour availability in the rural areas (Gupta and Sidhartha, 2011).
 Mechanical method, i.e. the use of machines for harvesting and threshing of groundnuts is only the way to reduce labour requirements and timely harvest.
-This method is best used for commercial or large scale farming.
-Harvesting is the digging of the plants along with the pods and the threshing is removal of pods from the plant roots, whereas the combine harvester indicates both the operations.The major reasons for the demand for groundnut machinery are to reduce drudgery, to improve timeliness, and to increase productivity and income.
+This method is best used for commercial or large-scale farming.
+Harvesting is the digging of the plants along with the pods and the threshing is removal of pods from the plant roots, whereas the combination harvester indicates both the operations.
+The major reasons for the demand for groundnut machinery are to reduce drudgery, to improve timeliness, and to increase productivity and income.
 The most desirable machines indicated by farmers are stripper, digger, and planter for irrigated area; planter, stripper, and weeder for rainfed area; and stripper, weeder, and seed shelter for area using residual soil moisture.

 .
 The available digger-shaker-windrower is used to uproot the plants and rid them of soil.
 They are also equipped to lay the plants in windrows (lifter-shaker-windrowers).
 Indicatively, mechanized pulling and windrowing of the plants requires about 4 - 6 working hours per hectare.
 Picker-threshers usually finish the work of the above machines by gathering up the windrows for threshing (De Lucia and Assennato, 1994).
 It digs deep enough to prevent cutting pegs.
 Windrow-inverting attachments orient plants as they leave the shaker so that pods are primarily on the top of windrows to permit greater air circulation.
-But this windrowed crop need to be collected by manual labour and to be fed to the thresher.
+But this windrowed crop needs to be collected by manual labour and to be fed to the thresher.
 This process is also labour intensive and cumbersome.